ElGoorf/hacker-news-nextjs/README.md

 I didn't make much use of TypeScript or prop-types, or testing.
 Typically it's around this point, as a prototype is done and I'm more certain about how parts will work together, that I then set up the definitions and unit tests ready for development towards the final product.
 I'd also start to document finalised components in Storybook.

-In hindsight, as SSR wasn't specified as a requirement, I could have spent less time on that and made soem improvements to the layout and styling.
+In hindsight, as SSR wasn't specified as a requirement, I could have spent less time on that and made some improvements to the layout and styling.

 ## Further thoughts (that have come to me since submitting the write-up)